Evan Longoria Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks and Evan Longoria, who went 0-for-2 last time in action, take on Noah Davis and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.
+Evan Longoria -- 0-for-5 in his last game -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Austin Gomber on the mound, on April 30 at 3:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Rockies.
+He had a hitless performance in his most recent game (0-for-5) against the Rockies.

 Evan Longoria Game Info & Props vs. the Rockies